Affordable QRP Antennas and Kits at exceptional value

 Ordering electronically by PayPal using the buttons below.

 When an order is placed through PayPal, shipping charges are automatically calculated then a confirmation email is immediately sent by PayPal.
-For more information about our shipping charges please take a look at our Order Form page.
 We also receive this same email, so please rest assured that we have logged your order into our books.
 No other order confirmation will be issued.
 Your kit will be shipped in 1-2 weeks after our receiving the order, unless otherwise stated.
 Thanks for your support.